arthurhammer/framegrabber-landing/_pages/support.md

 # Support

-Don't hesitate to contact me for feedback or support.
+👋 Hi, I hope you like Frame Grabber.

-👋 Just drop me a line at [hi@arthurhammer.de](mailto:hi@arthurhammer.de).
+If you need any help or want to send some feedback, just drop me a line at [hi@arthurhammer.de](mailto:hi@arthurhammer.de).